department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/po-pm-dm-responsibilities.md

 -	Help team members understand scrum, goals, and product backlog items
 -	Help team members as a resource on communication styles, work styles, teaming, if needed

-5. Change agent
+5. Change agent:
 - Encourage experiments
 - Shield and advocate for team (handled on an account level)
 - Encourage and facilitate continuous improvement to streamline the team’s effectiveness and processes

-6. Other tasks / shared tasks
+6. Other tasks / shared tasks:
 - Assist with creating tickets
 - Assist with validating work
 - Assist with Product tasks, if backfill needed